rknruben56/feedback-api/README.md

 # Entities
 ## Template
 Template is used to store shared information when creating feedback for students.
-For example, if a class is taught and the teach has already written feedback for that class, a template can be created so that the same format can be used for different students.
+For example, if a class is taught and the teacher has already written feedback for that class, a template can be created so that the same format can be used for different students.
 A template consists of the following properties:
 ```
 {
   "class": "string", // Class ID